mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ### Improved DI

-The dependency injection mechanism will be used with the annotations syntax provided by TypeScript.
+The dependency injection mechanism will be used with the decorators syntax provided by TypeScript.
 You can take a look at the source code [here](https://github.com/angular/di.js).
 Since it is implemented as external library, you can use it inside your project.
 Here is a simple example from the git repo of `di.js`:

 {% highlight javascript %}
 import {Inject} from 'di';